We are now accepting submissions for MicroActs 14 - an evening of artist short film!

 The aim of these events is to champion subjective & personal political moving image works, promote artist film in London, and create a community of artists & filmmakers sharing their works and supporting each other.

 All filmmakers who show with us are featured in the MicroActs' Filmmaker Archive on our website, an online showcase with direct links to each artist's website/digital presence, this resource allows exposure to a whole new audience & celebrates the range of works we've screened over the years.
 With over 260 artists/filmmakers from over 46 countries, we can't wait to keep growing the international MicroActs community!

 • Films must be approx 6mins or less, our focus is on "micro" short films.

-• We accept films from all over the world however films not made in English need to be provided with subtitles in English.
+• We accept films from all over the world, however, films not made in English need to be provided with subtitles in English.

 • By submitting, you agree to show your film with us and be featured on our website as part of the MicroActs' Filmmaker Archive.